 Offensive to Good Taste

-Advertisements that are, in the opinion of “FEi”, indecent, vulgar, suggestive or otherwise offensive to good taste are unacceptable.
+Advertisements that are, in the opinion of “Publisher”, indecent, vulgar, suggestive or otherwise offensive to good taste are unacceptable.
 Taste is judgment in which time, place and context make vital differences.
 Each advertisement must, therefore, be judged on its own merits.

 Advertisements will be accepted from any legitimate source, including corporations, retail stores, foundations, trade associations, schools and colleges, unions, and special interest groups.
 In all advocacy ads where the advertiser is not known to our readers, a telephone number, mailing address or Web address that leads to direct contact with the advertiser will be required within the advertisement.
 The use of response coupons, or direct appeals for donations, are not acceptable for advertisements in the Op-Ed position.
 As well, advertisements on behalf of candidates for any public office are unacceptable.
 Books written by Op-Ed columnists and products endorsed by them may not be advertised on the Op-Ed page of the newspaper.
 However, such books or products may be advertised online when the opinion section front is bought, but an ad cannot be bought adjacent to a specific column.
 The layout and typography of the advertisement must be sufficiently distinctive to avoid any chance of confusion with editorial material.

 Political advertisements are those that advocate the election or defeat of candidates for public office.
 Opinion advertisements, on the other hand, are those that comment or express a point of view about public or controversial issues but do not advocate the election or defeat of candidates for public office.
 Our stance with regard to the acceptance of political advertisements is the same as it is for the acceptance of opinion advertisements (see Opinion, this manual) with the following additional requirements: Political advertisements that expressly advocate the election or defeat of clearly identified candidates for federal office must include one of the following notices: